nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 Pure OAuth 2.0 gave you a blank key (Access Token).
 OIDC gives you a signed document proving exactly who turned the key (ID Token).
 That signed document is what "enables" your app to truly log the user in.

 ---

-Enter **OpenID Connect (OIDC)**.
+### How OIDC Solved This: The ID Token

+The tech industry looked at this mess and said, *"We need a standard way to request identity data, and we need the Auth Server to hand the data directly to the app so we don't have to make extra API calls."*

 OIDC sits right on top of OAuth 2.0 and introduces a few strict rules:

 1. **Standardized Scopes:** OIDC mandates standard scopes.
 You must include `scope=openid`.
 You can also add `profile` and `email`.
 Everyone agrees on these exact words.
 2. **The ID Token (The Payload):** This is the game-changer.
 When you use the `openid` scope, Google doesn't just give you an Access Token (the key).
 It also gives you an **ID Token**.